-16 At the time this appendix entered into effect: CHF 21,000.00 per year
+16 At the time this appendix entered into effect: CHF 21,000.00 per year.

-2 The doctoral thesis supervisor (see Art.
+- 2 The doctoral thesis supervisor (see Art.
 5, Para.
-3 [b]) is responsible for financing the merit-based scholarship mentioned in Para.
-1. The scholarship is paid out each semester by the Financial Aid Office.

-3 Students in the direct doctorate programme are not subject to tuition fees for the duration of the Master's degree programme.

-4 Students may work as Teaching Assistants (Hilfsassistent/in) while drawing the meritbased scholarship.

-5 Exclusion from the direct doctorate programme means loss of the merit-based scholarship and cessation of the tuition fees waiver.

-6 After Master's studies are completed the student is employed as a doctoral student according to the conditions usual in D-PHYS.

-7 Doctoral fees as per Art.
-33 of the Ordinance on Doctoral Studies ETH Zurich(17 cannot be waived.

-8 Any deviations from the stipulations in Para.
+3 (b)) is responsible for financing the merit-based scholarship mentioned in Para.
+1. The scholarship is paid out each semester by the Financial Aid Office. - 3 Students in the direct doctorate programme are not subject to tuition fees for the duration of the Master's degree programme. - 4 Students may work as Teaching Assistants (Hilfsassistent/in) while drawing the merit-based scholarship. - 5 Exclusion from the direct doctorate programme means loss of the merit-based scholarship and cessation of the tuition fees waiver. - 6 After Master's studies are completed the student is employed as a doctoral student according to the conditions usual in D-PHYS. - 7 Doctoral fees as per Art.
+6 of the Ordinance on the Doctorate ETH Zurich17 cannot be waived. - 8 Any deviations from the stipulations in Para.
 1 and 2 are subject to the Rector's approval.